April 17, 2026

 Cheapest Medical Schools in the US: FAQs

-The cheapest medical schools in the US are the NYU Grossman Schools of Medicine and Albert Einstein College of Medicine, as these three schools are tuition-free!
-Students are just required to cover fees that are $4,350 and $5,465, respectively.
+The cheapest medical schools in the US are the NYU Grossman School of Medicine and Albert Einstein College of Medicine, as these schools are tuition-free.

 Subscribe to Our Newsletter